 Chief Advisor at HR Tech Advisor, Co-Founder @HRTechAlliances

-As an applicant tracking system software company, we follow Christman closely.
-He has over 20 years experience advising e-recruiting vendors.
-But you don’t need to be an ATS provider to benefit from his guidance.
+Christman has over 20 years experience advising e-recruiting vendors.
+But you don’t need to be a software provider to benefit from his guidance.
 Check out his LinkedIn page where he lists 15 areas of business expertise.
 Any startup or established company can profit from his knowledge.

 3. Sharlyn Lauby

 Author, Speaker, Blogger, HR Consultant

 Founder of HR Bartender, President of ITM Group Inc.

 The Society for Human Resource Management (SHRM) named HR Bartender one of the top 5 HR blogs.
 Lauby posts several times a week, writing about topics that span the HR world and beyond.
 She’s also the president of ITM Group Inc., a training and human resources consulting firm.
 She has written books on recruiting, effective meetings, leadership training, and employee engagement.